iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted14020/report.md

 > So if someone tests positive, they download the app and enter in the health provider code so others with the app are notified?
 Shouldn't someone who tests positive be quarantining at home?
 Why would this app be useful to anyone?
 If someone is positive and doesn't stay at home, what's the likelihood they are going to install this app?
 Is an antibody test considered positive or just pcr?
 The only way would be to retroactively notify previous contact when you find out you are positive.<br> :date: __2020-12-11 02:36:55__

-> SCAM: Vendors...offered boxes of 50 surgical masks for $70 each; used to pay $2.28.
-One solicitor stood out: Blank Industries, a company that offered N95 masks for nearly $5 each — and only if ordered a million. demand for dwindling amounts of masks has resulted in a kind of global supply-chain shortage.
-In US, the federal gov. decided against taking over factories to create new stream of masks.
-Instead, fed officials are competing against states, hospitals medical suppliers while public scrd<br> :date: __2020-12-11 02:36:43__

-> From Portland, or. hoping they have this app. over there too.
-I'm a private nursing assistant, here in cali-for work.
-My hope that people will continue to wear masks, staying home as much as possible and practice distancing.
-My advise, go to the store 1/wk. supply of groceries.
-Thought I would try this app.
-I can't rate it b/c I don't know how well this works. it won't let me submit this w/o rating, so for now, I will just give it a 3 star.
-Thanks again!<br> :date: __2020-12-10 22:44:58__

-> Since installing my phone keeps crashing after about 1-2hrs of uptime.
-Will install again at later date if issue is fixed.<br> :date: __2020-12-10 19:51:44__

 #### 2-star reviews